matatata/curcuma/README.md

 Java-Libraries inspired by Apple-Cocoa's UI-technologies KeyValue-Coding/Observing/Binding.
 It boils down to data binding which is nothing special anymore nowadays.
 Still those APIs go beyond simple data binding by allowing to observe and bind data across an object-graph and across lists.
 This is a big help when construction master-details-views.

 I had created them ages ago (JavaSE 1.4) and did not look at them for many years.
 Development was mostly quick and dirty but I decided to put it on github anyway.
+I finally updated to at least Java 8.
+Note that the heavy lifting of AspectJ does not work with newer java compilers, so I compile using javac 8 .
+On osx I switch to it using:

+    export JAVA_HOME=`/usr/libexec/java_home -v 1.8`

 Build from source